cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/basic/aws_basics.md

 ____

-## Getting started with the Cloudify CLI
+## Getting started with the Cloudify Management Console UI

 This section explains how to run the above described steps using Cloudify management console UI instead of the command line options.